paltrickontpb/vtbgen/README.md

 Custom verilog test-bench skeleton generator written in C++ to make our lives simpler.

 ### Why?
-Student usually start their verilog journey with Xilinx ISE or Vivado ISE, and these ide/tools have the options of generating testbenches and creating modules using graphical tools.
-Unfortunately, for student shifting to iVerilog and other open-source tools, these options don't esixt.
+Student usually start their verilog journey with tools like Xilinx ISE, and these ide/tools have the options of generating testbenches and creating modules using graphical tools.
+Unfortunately, for student shifting to iVerilog and other open-source tools (Even Vivado), these options don't exist.
 So to make it a little easier for the students, this program was created.

 ### Isn't learning syntax for TB better?
 Yes it is.
 But then again, this is FOR BEGINNERS.
 To start at the shallow end.